zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/registration-api.md

 {{% alert color="info" %}} If you are receiving a `400` response because your contract metadata is getting rejected, use the [Transform API](#transform-api) to get the contract in the right format.
 If you want to register more than one service for the same application and environment at once, add another object to the `Endpoints` list in the request body.{{% /alert%}}

-A successful `PUT` call results in a `200` status code and a JSON response body that includes the details you provided about the service or services, along with a unique ID and some other details:
+A successful `PUT` call results in a `200` status code and a JSON response body that includes the details you provided about the service or services, along with a unique UUID and some other details:

 ```json
 {